thopkins568-glitch/Tensora-/README.md

 🎯 The Core Hypothesis

-Many classical algorithms explore search spaces “blind,” guided only by cost functions.
+Most classical algorithms explore search spaces “blind,” guided only by a cost function.
 Tensora adds a second mechanism:

 The Tension Field